 Important Updates

-Recently Added Titles - UPDATED 1 April 2025
+Recently Added Titles - UPDATED 12 June 2025

-The April 2025 Recently Added Titles List is now available.
+The June 2025 Recently Added Titles List is now available.

 Please note: This list shows the most recent titles added to the collection at the Saint John Henry Newman Library.
 Please note that titles added may be published from various years and not limited to the current year.